banisterious/obsidian-oneirometrics/docs/ISSUES.md

   - Picker only in metric editor, icons used everywhere
   - Store only icon name in settings
   - For detailed technical specifications, see [Icon Picker Technical Implementation](docs/ICON_PICKER_TECHNICAL_IMPLEMENTATION.md)

-- **Search/Filter for Icon Picker:** Implement search functionality for the icon picker.
+- **Performance Optimization:**
-- **Expand Icon Selection:** Add more icons to the selection.
+  - Reduce excessive logging in future builds
-- **Reduce Logging:** Minimize excessive logging in future builds.
+  - Optimize calendar preview rendering
-- **Add Filters:** Implement filters for Yesterday and Today.
+  - Improve time filter state management

 ## Contributing
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.